gohugoio/hugo/content/getting-started/directory-structure.md

 ---
 title: Directory Structure
 linktitle: Directory Structure
-description: Hugo's CLI scaffolds a project's directory structure nearly instantly and then takes that single directory and uses it as the input for creating a complete website.
+description: Hugo's CLI scaffolds a project directory structure and then takes that single directory and uses it as the input for creating a complete website.
 date: 2017-01-02
-publishdate: 2017-01-02
+publishdate: 2017-02-01
-lastmod: 2017-01-02
+lastmod: 2017-03-09
 categories: [project organization]
 tags: [source, organization, directories,fundamentals]
 weight: 50